Looking for support for your finance function? Book a time with an expert.

 Regular COGS management might seem like a dragging accounting exercise, but analyzing this number gives businesses a key insight into their internal operations and company cost structure.

-A successful business can beat out competitors in terms of number of sales and money made, but without control over costs, it comes out with the lowest revenue of all.
+A successful business can beat out competitors in terms of the number of sales and money made, but without control over costs, it comes out with the lowest revenue of all.

 Perform Regular review and analysis

-• Quarterly deep-dives into cost trends by category
+• Quarterly in-depth cost analysis by type

 Importance of accurate record-keeping